-Compliance Personnel and Structure
+Compliance personnel and structure

-The Chief Ethics & Compliance Officer (David Ledbetter) manages the Ethics & Compliance Department and oversees Banner's Compliance Program.
-The Chief Ethics & Compliance Officer reports directly to Banner's Chief Executive Officer and the Audit Committee of the Banner Health Board of Directors.
+The Chief Ethics & Compliance Officer manages the Ethics & Compliance Department and oversees Banner's Compliance Program.
+The Chief Ethics & Compliance Officer works in close coordination with Banner's Senior Leadership Team and the Audit Committee of the Banner Health Board of Directors.
 The Ethics & Compliance Department provides the day-to-day implementation, oversight and enforcement of Banner's Compliance Program.
 Among other duties, the Ethics & Compliance Department:

-- · Develops compliance policies - Creates and implements compliance training programs Conducts compliance audits and internal - Researches and investigates compliance issues (including ComplyLine cases) - Provides advice on coding, billing, regulatory, and other compliance matters - Assists with monitoring activities - Conducts compliance audits and internal investigations - Oversees Banner's response to government audits and investigations
+- Develops compliance policies - Creates and implements compliance training programs Conducts compliance audits and internal - Researches and investigates compliance issues (including ComplyLine cases) - Provides advice on coding, billing, regulatory, and other compliance matters - Assists with monitoring activities - Conducts compliance audits and internal investigations - Oversees Banner's response to government audits and investigations

 The Ethics & Compliance Department also has designated Compliance Officers who are responsible for overseeing the Compliance Program in each of their respective areas.
-These areas include hospitals, provider groups, ancillary service areas, research, corporate, and Banner's Insurance Division.
+These areas include hospitals, provider groups, ancillary service areas, research, corporate, and Banner Plans and Networks Division.
 These Compliance Officers are responsible for operating the Compliance Program at their specific entities.